 Duration 5 hours 55 minutes

 Map 128 of the TOP 100 lime-green series

 We ate our muesli standing up in the room, resting our bowls on the marble mantleshelf, as Paul Bert himself may have rested his book, or his wine glass, or a pensive elbow.

 Nothing was stirring as we crept out of the house at 6:30 am.
 The street was not much livelier and we soon gave up hope of finding a bar for coffee.

-Having crossed the tree-lined ring road, we walked through suburbs for a kilometre or so, until we went under a railway bridge (part of the same abandoned line that we had met yesterday) and emerged onto a long road with prosperous houses on the upper side and a green meadow on the other.
+Having crossed the tree-lined ring road, we walked through suburbs for a kilometre or so, until we went under a railway bridge (part of the same abandoned line that we had met yesterday) and emerged onto a long road with prosperous houses on the upper side and a green meadow below.

 Beyond the meadow we could see the highway (the N151) and our little road eventually joined it, at which point we had to walk back along its grassy edge for a short distance to connect with a farm track that wound up the slope amongst fields of wheat.